EricZinda/Perplexity/backlog.md

             you did not have 2 thing
             Host: How many in your party?

-        - (done) Add better setting information up front
         - USER: Nothing, thank you.
             I don't know the words: addressee
-        - USER: and salmon
-            I don't know the words: salmon
-        - USER: i would like to order a meal for me and my son -> I don't know the words: meal
-            - maybe just synonym for dish??
-             One regular meal for me, and one vegetarian meal.
-                I don't know the words: meal, meal
         - USER: Thank you, that is all for now
             I don't know the way you used: all
         - USER: We are fine, thank you